mithil1610/flask/readme.txt

        12: Type `docker push <your newest created tag>` on cmd and hit enter

-       13: You have make your empty github repository and generate GitHub Access token and have to push your code to repository.
+       13: Generate GitHub Access token and save it somewhere.

-       14: Go to cloud run and create new service, service name will be your GCloud project name and for container image url hit select and selects your latest id and hit select and edit container port to '5000', increase the memory limit to 1GiB and add GitHub Access token in Environment variable and hit create.
+       14: Go to cloud run and create new service, service name will be your GCloud project name and for container image url hit select and selects your latest id and hit select and edit container port to '5000', increase the memory limit to 1GiB and go to variables and secrets and click Environment variable and type as follow.
+               Name                     value
+           a.
+GITHUB_TOKEN              "Your GitHub access token"

-       15: This will create the service on port 5000 and will generate the url, hit the url.
+       15: Click on create, this will create the service on port 5000 and will generate the url, hit the url.

-Step3: To run locally:
+Step 3: To run locally:
        1. In app.py, at line 43, add your GitHub token
        2. Go to cmd terminal and type following:
         a. python -m venv env